searhein/trilinos-paper/README.md

 # trilinos-paper

-This repository is to coordinate writing the Trilinos paper.
+This repository is to coordinate the writing of the Trilinos paper.